zestyxyz/docs-old/guides/for-creators/README.md

 ---
 description: >-
-  A step-by-step guide to mint your Space as an NFT and start monetization on your content spaces.
+  A step-by-step guide to mint your Space as an NFT and start monetization on your spaces.
 ---

-# For Creators
+# For Space Owners

 ## Summary